 Other works include Eastern Standard Tribe (2004), Someone Comes to Town, Someone Leaves Town (2005), Little Brother (2008), Makers (2009), For the Win (2010), The Great Big Beautiful Tomorrow (2011), The Rapture of the Nerds (2012 with Charles Stross), In Real Life (2014 with Jen Wang), Poesy the Monster Slayer (2020; illustrated by Matt Rockefeller), Attack Surface (2020), and Red Team Blues (2023).

-Doctorow’s many non fiction books include The Complete Idiot’s Guide to Publishing Science Fiction (2000 with Karl Schroeder), Essential Blogging (2002), CONTENT: SELECTED ESSAYS ON TECHNOLOGY, CREATIVITY, COPYRIGHT, AND THE FUTURE OF THE FUTURE (2008), CONTEXT: FURTHER SELECTED ESSAYS ON PRODUCTIVITY, CREATIVITY, PARENTING, AND POLITICS IN THE 21ST CENTURY (2011), Information Doesn’t Want to Be Free (2014), and How to Destroy Surveillance Capitalism (2020).
+Doctorow’s many non fiction books include The Complete Idiot’s Guide to Publishing Science Fiction (2000 with Karl Schroeder), Essential Blogging (2002), CONTENT: SELECTED ESSAYS ON TECHNOLOGY, CREATIVITY, COPYRIGHT, AND THE FUTURE OF THE FUTURE (2008), CONTEXT: FURTHER SELECTED ESSAYS ON PRODUCTIVITY, CREATIVITY, PARENTING, AND POLITICS IN THE 21ST CENTURY (2011), Information Doesn’t Want to Be Free (2014), How to Destroy Surveillance Capitalism (2020), and Chokepoint Capitalism (2022 with Rebecca Giblin).

 Much of his short fiction has been collected in A Place So Foreign and Eight More (2003), Overclocked: Stories of the Future Present (2007), Cory Doctorow’s Futuristic Tales of the Here and Now (2008 in graphic format with James Anthony Kuhoric, Dara Naraghi, Dan Taylor, and J. C. Vaughn), With a Little Help (2009), Overclocked: More Stories of the Future Present (2016), and Radicalized (2019).
 Alongside Holly Phillips, Doctorow co-edited Tesseracts Eleven: Amazing Canadian Speculative Fiction (2007).